Kovai Brothers

 Kovai Brothers is a 2006 Tamil-language comedy spoof film written, produced, and directed by Sakthi Chidambaram.
-The film stars Sathyaraj, Sibiraj, Vadivelu, Namitha, Uma and Kovai Sarala.
+The film stars Sathyaraj and his son Sibiraj, alongside Vadivelu, Namitha, Uma and Kovai Sarala.
 The music was composed by D. Imman.
 The film was dubbed in Telugu as Pokiri Brothers.

 Plot

-Kovai Brothers tells of Ganesh and Vasanth, who are friends who come to Chennai to take revenge on the killers of Ganesh's niece.
+Kovai Brothers tells of Ganesh and Vasanth, friends who come to Chennai from their village in Coimbatore to take revenge on the killers of Ganesh's niece.
 The duo stays with Ekadasi and then works in a TV channel that exposes corruption in the society.
 Sanya also works as an anchor in the same channel.
 Ganesh and Vasanth both see Sanaya and fall for her.
 Ganesh and Vasanth take on the bad guys and corruption besides falling for the same girl.
 The rest of the film is on how they kill the rowdies and who wins Sanya's love.